hankertrix/nerd_column.nvim/README.md

   `vim.b.nerd_column_enabled` first.
 If `vim.b.nerd_column_enabled`
   is not set, i.e. `vim.b.nerd_column_enabled` is `nil`, then it will take the value of `vim.g.nerd_column_enabled`.
-  Then, the command will toggle the plugin state, and set both `vim.g.nerd_column_enabled` and `vim.b.nerd_column_enabled` to the toggled state.
+  Then, the command will toggle the plugin state and set both `vim.g.nerd_column_enabled` and `vim.b.nerd_column_enabled` to the toggled state.
 The reason for this is that most users would expect the command to work globally, and that the toggle should act on